 Be sure to read our post on things to do at night in San Francisco for more nighttime activity ideas.

-Check this list of stand-up comedy shows for even more opportunities to laugh this November.
+Check this list of stand-up comedy shows for even more chances to laugh this November.

-Before the parades, football games, and eating commences, head down to Golden Gate Park for the 20th annual SF Turkey Trot!
+Before the parades, football games, and eating commence, head down to Golden Gate Park for the 20th annual SF Turkey Trot!